tayganr/MCW-Azure-Synapse-Analytics-and-AI/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics and AI.md

     Yes, by using SQL Data Discovery and Classification, which:
      - Automatically discovers columns containing potentially sensitive data.
      - Provides a simple way to review and apply the classification recommendations through the Azure portal.
      - Persists sensitive data labels in the database (as metadata attributes), audits and detects access to the sensitive data.
-It includes a built-in set of labels and information types; however users can chose to define custom labels across Azure tenant using Azure Security Center.
+It includes a built-in set of labels and information types; however, users can chose to define custom labels across Azure tenant using Azure Security Center.
      - This feature is accessed using the Azure Portal.

 6. From a network security standpoint, how should your solution be secured?